caltechlibrary/caltechlibrary.github.io/project_index.md

 ===================================

-- [CL-Pandoc-filters](./CL-Pandoc-filters/) This is a collection of Pandoc filters uses by Caltech Library's Digital Library Development Groups
+- [CL-Pandoc-filters](./CL-Pandoc-filters/) This is a collection of Pandoc filters used by Caltech Library's Digital Library Development Groups
 - [CL-web-components](./CL-web-components/) This is a collection of web components used in Caltech Library web applications.
 - [CMTools](./CMTools/) Project build tools leveraging CodeMeta JSON file.
 - [OH-demo](./OH-demo/) Initial exploration of Oral Histories in markdown